nabebako/Crypto-Price-Prediction-Model/README.md

 We will try to assert the accuracy of various models when doing analysis on crypto prices.
 We had gathered four datasets from <a href = "https://www.coindesk.com">CoinDesk</a>: ADA, ETH, DOGE, and SOL, each having differnt trends and volitility.
 We will conduct weekly forecasting analysis on said datasets using 6 approches listed below:

-- Control - predicts based on prices from a specific window of time prior.
+- Baseline - a simple model that predicts based on prices from a specific window of time prior.

 - Polynomial regression - a linear or polynomial regression line use predict future values.